William Wallace: Battle of Falkirk

 In April 1298, Edward ordered a second invasion of Scotland.
 Two days prior to the battle 25,781 foot soldiers were paid.
 More than half of them would have been Welsh.
-There are no clear cut sources for the presence of cavalry, but it is safe to assume that Edward had roughly 1,500 horse under his command.
+There are no clear cut sources for the presence of cavalry, but it is safe to assume that Edward had roughly 1,500 horses under his command.
 They plundered Lothian and regained some castles, but failed to bring William Wallace to combat; the Scots shadowed the English army, intending to avoid battle until shortages of supplies and money forced Edward to withdraw, at which point the Scots would harass his retreat.
 The English quartermasters' failure to prepare for the expedition left morale and food supplies low, and a resulting riot within Edward's own army had to be put down by his cavalry.
 In July, while planning a return to Edinburgh for supplies, Edward received intelligence that the Scots were encamped nearby at Falkirk, and he moved quickly to engage them in the pitched battle for which he had long hoped.

 Wallace arranged his spearmen in four schiltrons—circular, defensive hedgehog formations, probably surrounded by wooden stakes connected with ropes, to keep the infantry in formation.
 The English, however, employed Welsh longbowmen, who swung tactical superiority in their favour.
 The English proceeded to attack with cavalry and put the Scottish archers to flight.
 The Scottish cavalry withdrew as well, due to its inferiority to the English heavy horses.
 Edward's men began to attack the schiltrons, which were still able to inflict heavy casualties on the English cavalry.
 It remains unclear whether the infantry shooting bolts, arrows and stones at the spearmen proved the deciding factor, although it is very likely that it was the arrows of Edward's bowmen.
 Gaps in the schiltrons soon appeared, and the English exploited these to crush the remaining resistance.
 The Scots lost many men, including John de Graham.
 Wallace escaped, though his military reputation suffered badly.

 By September 1298, Wallace resigned as Guardian of Scotland in favour of Robert the Bruce, Earl of Carrick and future king, and John Comyn, King John Balliol's nephew.

 Details of Wallace's activities after this are vague, but there is some evidence that he left on a mission to the court of King Philip IV of France to plead the case for assistance in the Scottish struggle for independence.
 There is a surviving letter from the French king dated 7 November 1300 to his envoys in Rome demanding that they should help Sir William.
 It also suggests that Wallace intended to travel to Rome, although it is not known if he did.
 There is also a report from an English spy at a meeting of Scottish leaders, where they said Wallace was in France.

 By 1304 Wallace was back in Scotland and involved in skirmishes at Happrew and Earnside.